 BROKEN HILL, THE HERITAGE CITY

-Broken Hill is a fascinating city, and we warmly encourage you to get to know it whilst enjoying your stay at our Broken Hill accommodation.
+Broken Hill is a fascinating city, and we warmly encourage you to get to know it whilst enjoying your stay at our Broken Hill accommodation and caravan parks.
 In 2015 it became the very first city in Australia to have the honour of being added to the National Heritage List.

 In addition to its rich and colourful history, Broken Hill also has a bold and energetic art scene, famous festivals and delicious Outback pub fare in beautiful heritage buildings.
 Broken Hill is often considered the quintessential outback town with its warm hospitality, rich heritage, wide streets and remarkable aesthetic.
 It is a unique and remote city that offers a charming combination of grand, historical buildings and ramshackle miners’ huts.

 Broken Hill Australia is well known for its mining history and as the birthplace of BHP (1885).
 But while the mining industry still plays an integral role in the city’s life, tourism and hospitality are becoming increasingly important.
 The Out of the Ordinary Outback Group are proud of the part we are playing in the growth of tourism in the Outback jewel that is the far-west of New South Wales, particularly with our accommodation in Broken Hill.

 With so much to do in the region, the Broken Hill Tourism Information Centre is a great place to start.
 It’s open 364 days a year (closed Christmas Day) and located on the corner of Blende and Bromide streets.
 Whilst you’re there, be sure pick up a map too.